JourdanTrudeau/JourdanTrudeau.github.io/student-work.md

 title: Student Work
 ---

-This where student work will be displayed in a blog format.
+This is where student work will be displayed in a blog format.